-Thankfully, Snapseed lets you modify backgrounds of photos.
-What's more, it lets you remove certain objects from the background.
-While most of us usually use Snapseed to enhance the overall look of the image, what's surprising is that we can use the same tools to change the background.
-Though it's a time-taking process and requires a bit of patience, the end results are worth it.
+Thankfully, you can change the background and remove objects of photos in Snapseed.
+While most of us usually use Snapseed to enhance the overall look of the image, what’s surprising is that we can use the same tools to change the background.
+Though it’s a time-taking process and requires a bit of patience, the end results are worth it.

 Ready?
 So, here are the necessary steps.